Erlander Home Museum

 For a full list of tour times, please visit the Events page.

-All tours are guided and begin at the Nordic Cultural Center.
+All tours are guided and tours begin at the Nordic Cultural Center, located at 327 S. 3rd Street, Rockford, IL 61104.

 Cost of admission is $7 for non-members.
 Admission is free for members and children 4 and under.
-All tours are guided and tours begin at the Nordic Cultural Center, located at 327 S. 3rd Street, Rockford, IL 61104.

-Call 815-963-5559 to reserve your tour or email museum@swedishhistorical.org.
+Call 815-963-5559 to reserve your tour or email [email protected].
 Please allow one week advanced notice time for requesting additional tour times, as tours are subject to volunteer and/or staff availability.
 The Erlander Home is currently not handicapped accessible.

 Photography sessions inside the Erlander Home Museum